dividedmind/statistics-done-wrong/power.rst

 group suffer serious side effects.

 Obviously, you won't have terribly much data to compare side effect rates.
-If four people have serious side effects in one group, and three in the other, you can't tell if that's the medication's fault.
+If four people have serious side effects in one group and three in the other, you can't tell if that's the medication's fault.

 Unfortunately, many trials conclude with "There was no statistically significant